arianiapalmer/seattle-code-301n27/class-01/README.md

 - Lunch Break / Partner Power Hour (optional this week only!)
 - Introduction to Code Challenges
   - Review Loops & Iteration

+  * There are 5 different loops that we use in JavaScript
+  - for loop: loops through a block of code a number of times
+  - while loop: loops thorugh a block of code while a specified condition is true
+  - do while: also loops through a block of code while a specifies condition is true
+  - for of: loops through the values of an iterable object
+  - for in: loops through the properties of an object

+psuedo-code:

   - Introduction of Code Challenge 01: `array.forEach`
     - Repl.it Demo: <https://replit.com/@HexxKing1/302n17-Code-Challenges-arrayforEach#index.js>
 - Afternoon Lecture: